ecmwf-lab/ecml-tools/README.md

 print(len(ds))

-# Iterate throw the rows
+# Iterate throw the rows,

 for row in ds:
     print(row)

-# Or access a item directly
+# or access a item directly.

 print(row[10])

-# You can retrieve the shape of the dataset
+# You can retrieve the shape of the dataset,

 print(ds.shape)

-# The list of variables
+# the list of variables,

 print(ds.variables)

-# The mapping between variable names and columns index
+# the mapping between variable names and columns index

 two_t_index = ds.name_to_index("2t")
 row = ds[10]
 print('2t', row[two_t_index])

-# Get the list of dates (as numpy datetime64)
+# Get the list of dates (as NumPy datetime64)
 print(ds.dates)

 # The number of hours between consecutive dates